WEB-DEVELOPER-ENGINEER/alx-interview/0x0B-fibonacci/README.md

 Performing arithmetic operations with smaller numbers is generally faster than with large numbers.
 The modulo operation enables the algorithm to work with smaller values, thereby improving efficiency.

 ## 3. Matrix Optimization
-The algorithm leverages matrices to calculate very large Fibonacci numbers, optimizing the runtime to `O(n) = log(n)`.
+The algorithm leverages matrices and exponentiation by squaring to calculate very large Fibonacci numbers, optimizing the runtime to `O(n) = log(n)`.

 ## Development Insights
 This solution was developed by noticing unique characteristics about this problem: